sauce-archives/help/docs/tools/automation/appium.md

 * testobject_test_name, if you want to specify a name for your test that will be displayed in place of the default one
 * testobject_suite_name, if you want to apply a label to your tests so that they are easier to group / find later on

 The only needed dependencies for running such a test would be the Appium Java Client and the Selenium Standalone Server.
+In case you are building your project with Gradle, your dependencies in your build.gradle file should look something like this:

+  dependencies {
+      testCompile group: 'junit', name: 'junit', version: '4.11'

+      testCompile 'io.appium:java-client:3.1.0'
+      testCompile 'org.seleniumhq.selenium:selenium-server:2.25.0'

+  }

 With this kind of barebones setup you will be able to run tests on the TestObject platform, but you will not be using it to its fullest potential.
 Your tests will run on the device you have chosen, and you will be able to access a number of information regarding them, but the results of the tests won't be registered in the test reports on the platform.

 ## The intermediate setup (watcher without suites)
 This problem can be easily fixed by upgrading to a more powerful setup:

-public class MyTest {
+public class IntermediateTestSetup {

     /* This is the key piece of our test, since it allows us to
    * connect to the device we will be running the app onto.*/